dasher-project/dasher-web/readme.md

 -   Fix the childIndex that goes into the zoom box CSS class to be 1 sometimes.
     At the moment, it is always zero for the first child box.
 It should be 1 if the preceding parent box didn't have an even number of child boxes.
--   Add a settings presentation option that works on small screens.
-In the current code, the six buttons push out the actual controls on a phone screen.
-Maybe just show one button by default that cycles through, and have an option to expand all the settings panels.
+-   Option to expand all the settings panels.
 -   Change controlpanel.afterInstantiate to be based on JS Symbol constants and a Map maybe, instead of a dictionary object.
 See: